 It’s important to note that an actor must make note of subtext when developing their characters.
 When an actor starts the charactor development process, they start by mining the text for useful information that they can use to create the foundational layer of their character.

-But if you take everything in the script at face value, completely ignoring the subtext, you could be misinterpreting that information.
-Of course everything’s up for interpretation, but it’s important to choose to interpret something a certain way, rather than failing to notice it in the first place.
+But by taking the script at face value and completely ignoring the subtext, you could be misinterpreting that information.
+Of course everything’s up for interpretation, but it’s important to choose to interpret that information in that way, rather than failing to notice it in the first place.

 If a character says, “I’m the second best ping pong player in the world.”
 Is that true, or are they just trying to be funny?
-If the character says they can bench 500 lbs, are they telling the truth?
-Are they exaggerating?
+If the character says they can bench 500 lbs, are they telling the truth or are they exaggerating?
 Are they being sarcastic?

 If the character says, “I’m fine.”
 Are they actually fine, or are they just saying that?
 Do they just want to be left alone?
 Do they want to make it obvious that they’re angry at the other person without outright saying it?
 Don’t take everything at face value, always find the subtext.